 This leaves us with 30 to 50 pounds of golden, melty goodness.
 Why is the leftover butter so much more yellow than conventional, store-bought butter?
 Simple-- it's grass-fed, nutrient-dense and chemical-free!
 You can literally see the difference!

 Hi, my name is Melissa Cole owner of Pure Pasture Farms.
-My husband Travis and I along with our son Justin own and operate a pasture-based livestock farm in middle Tennessee producing natural pasture-raised chicken, turkey & duck and grass-fed lamb, free-range eggs.
+My husband Travis and I along with Justin, Candace, Etan, Jeremiah and other chore helpers operate the pasture-based livestock operations producing natural pasture-raised chicken, turkey & duck and grass-fed beef & lamb, free-range eggs.

 Read All About How We Raise The Food